 “Sarajevo is one of few European cities with a “mosque, Catholic church, Orthodox church, and synagogue all in the same neighborhood”.

 The day tour to Bosnia was interesting, and since my time in Dubrovnik is over soon, I decided to go rain or shine.
 Unfortunately, the weather was terrible putting a damper on photos and exploring.
-Our guide shared history and entertained us with folktales and side stories about his life in Bosnia and Croatia.
+A dual-citizen, our guide shared history and entertained us with folktales and side stories about his life in Bosnia and Croatia.

 I’m still confused about Balkan history and rivalry between Croatia, Bosnia, and Serbia.
 I think others find it confusing too.
-The expression “forgive but never forget” is used often in Croatia.
-Like Germany, the longer I stay in Croatia, the clearer it becomes there’s more to learn about the country…
+The expression “forgive but never forget” is often used in Croatia.
+Like Germany, the longer I stay in Croatia and the Balkans, the clearer it becomes there’s much more to learn…

 There were two others in the group, a couple who had sailed to Dubrovnik.
 Their sailboat was undergoing maintenance.
 Sadly, they were the worst tour companions imaginable.
-Details are inappropriate for a blog but included mean and nasty fights followed by making up – insane, disturbing behavior.
-The uncomfortable scenes could have been from Edward Albee’s Who’s Afraid of Virginia Woolf :o( and they didn’t seem concerned that two other people were captive to their bickering – what a pair!
-Luckily, we split several times for exploring.
+Details are inappropriate for a blog but included nasty fights followed by making up – insane, disturbing behavior.
+The uncomfortable scenes could have been from Edward Albee’s Who’s Afraid of Virginia Woolf :o( and they didn’t seem concerned that two other people were captive to their bickering!
+Luckily, during the day we split several times for exploring.

 Mostar Old City – Vera Kailova